Menopause marks the permanent end to a person’s menstrual cycle (AMS 2022.)

-While menopause is mostly experienced between the ages of 45 and 55 (with an average age of 51), some people reach menopause early or late (Better Health Channel 2019).
+While menopause is mostly experienced between the ages of 45 and 55 (with an average age of 51 to 52), some people reach menopause earlier or later (Better Health Channel 2023; Jean Hailes 2025a).

-Despite this, there is no set age for when menopause should begin - it depends on the individual (Obermair 2020).
+Despite this, there is no set age at which menopause should begin - it depends on the individual (WHO 2024).

 Why Does Menopause Occur?

 Females are born with one million eggs in each ovary.
-This decreases to 300 000 by the time they undergo puberty.
-After the onset of puberty, they will go on to experience approximately 400 to 500 menstrual periods, and after about the age of 35, their number of eggs will decrease more rapidly and ovulation will occur less often (Jean Hailes 2018).
+This decreases to 250,000-400,000 by puberty, and after about the age of 37, the number of eggs decreases more rapidly (Owen et al. 2023).

 It is thought that menopause is triggered by the ovaries running out of eggs completely, but the cause is not yet completely understood (The Women’s 2019).